dundee/gdu/README.md

 ## Benchmarks

-Benchmarks performed on 50G directory (100k directories, 400k files) on 500 GB SSD using [hyperfine](https://github.com/sharkdp/hyperfine).
+Benchmarks were performed on 50G directory (100k directories, 400k files) on 500 GB SSD using [hyperfine](https://github.com/sharkdp/hyperfine).
 See `benchmark` target in [Makefile](Makefile) for more info.

 ### Cold cache